 Honorary Research Fellow, School of Health and Related Research, University of Sheffield.

-Mark has worked as a Speech and Language Therapist in the NHS since 2003.
-He has worked with people with communication and swallowing disorders in both community and hospital settings and has extensive experience of managing highly specialist caseloads in acute hospitals.
-In 2013, Mark was awarded an HEE/NIHR Clinical Doctoral Research Fellowship to complete his PhD.
-Mark’s doctoral research explored mental capacity assessment practice in healthcare settings.
-His PhD involved the development and feasibility testing of the Mental Capacity Assessment Support Toolkit (MCAST).
+Mark is a Speech and Language Therapist with 15 years’ experience of working with people with communication and swallowing disorders in both community and acute NHS services.
+Mark’s NIHR-funded PhD explored mental capacity assessment practice in healthcare settings and involved the development and feasibility testing of the Mental Capacity Assessment Support Toolkit (MCAST).
 Mark has written journal articles and book chapters on topics related to mental capacity, supported decision-making and informed consent.
+These areas are now the focus of his research at Manchester Met.
 He has provided training on these topics and presented his research findings to multidisciplinary audiences in the UK and Europe.
-He provided expert testimony to the committee for the forthcoming NICE SCIE guideline for decision-making and mental capacity.
-Mark is currently leading an RCSLT project to develop web guidance relating to supported decision-making and mental capacity.
+He provided expert testimony to the committee for 2018 NICE SCIE guideline for decision-making and mental capacity.
+Mark led a recent RCSLT project to develop web guidance relating to supported decision-making and mental capacity.

 About Anna Volkmer